USGS-CMG/stglib/doc/vec.rst

 Raw .cdf to CF-compliant .nc
 ============================

 Convert the raw .cdf data into an CF-compliant netCDF file with .nc extension, optionally including :doc:`atmospheric correction </atmos>` of the pressure data.
-Correcting pressure for atmospheric is a side-bar task- use the .ipynb examples to see what to do.

 runveccdf2nc.py
 ---------------